16 min read

 It’s simple to use.
 All you have to do is add your domain and the keywords you want to track.

-Rank Tracker - Add Keyword to track
+Add keyword to track

 The report that Rank Tracker generates offers insights on: